Vikings are one of the most instantly recognizable ancient civilizations.

 These gutsy Neo-traditional Viking tattoos have a classic comic book feel that works so well with legendary subject matter.

 Sketchy tattoo pieces have that raw, untamed quality that suits the grittiness of these Viking characters so well.

 A sketchy Viking tattoo will be deeply saturated and a little rough around the edges, looking as though it were ripped out of an artist’s sketchbook.

 If you’re the artsy type who thrives on disorder, sketch tattoos are perfect in their unpolished-ness.

 Illustrative is a handy catch-all term for tattoos that feel “drawn on” rather than photo-realistic but don’t fit any of the above categories.

 If you’ve got a creative idea for a Viking tattoo that makes your heart sing, this is a style with no rules to follow.

-So let your freak flag fly, and find the tattoo artist of your dreams for your illustrative Viking tattoo.
+So get creative, and find the tattoo artist of your dreams for your illustrative Viking tattoo.